RozenNoureev/rozennoureev.github.io/Resume.md

 * Train new crew members.
 * Observe and train crew, to ensure proper procedures are followed
 * Ensure the restaurant is running smoothly and efficiently by delegating roles and tasks accordingly.
+* Handle customer complaints that left the customer satisfied.

 Our Own Health Centre (OOHC)